 The doctor will ask you specific questions or look for certain behaviors.
-He’ll get a series of ratings based on your answers.
-That helps him track your progress.
+They’ll get a series of ratings based on your answers.
+That helps them track your progress.

 The criteria have been redone several times since the BPRS was developed in the 1960s.
 The version most often used today includes 24 different symptom areas for doctors to evaluate, though some doctors use a shorter version with only 18 symptoms:

 - Somatic concerns (concerns about your physical health)

 - Elated mood